AndreyKoudr/TCAD/README.md

 // default number of points for surface intersections etc.
 #define MANY_POINTS2D 101

+// default number of points for volumes
+#define MANY_POINTS3D 51

 // use space partitioning for speed
 #define USE_SPACEPARTITIONING